 - Go a smidge out of your way to savor the taste of summer with a stop by Dry Creek Peach & Produce.
 When the New York Times asked Alice Waters what she would order for her last supper, her response was “I would have a Last Chance peach…in late August or September.”
-Rumor has it, she was referring to these peaches!
+Apparently she was referring to these peaches!

-- Enjoy one last picnic at Giorgi Park in Healdsburg with your delicious peaches for dessert.
-Let the kids play in the park’s great playground, and hope they fall asleep on the drive home.
+- Enjoy one last picnic at Giorgi Park in Healdsburg with delicious peaches for dessert.
+Let the kids play in the park’s amazing playground, and hope they fall asleep on the drive home.